Last Updated on February 5, 2026 by Emily Hopkins

 It’s important to have a clear idea of what you’re looking for in a property, including location, size, budget, and any specific features you desire.
 This will help narrow down the options and make the search more efficient.

-Proximity to schools, hospitals, public transport, and recreational facilities can enhance the property’s value and livability.
+Proximity to schools, hospitals, public transport, and recreational facilities can increase both the property’s value and its overall livability.

 It’s also crucial to assess the condition of the property.